 When they are on the roof during the tar job, in either 1949 or 1950, Andy tells Hadley that the IRS allows a gift to a spouse tax free.
 At that time, the IRS was known as the Bureau of Internal Revenue.
 It did not become known as the IRS until the 1950s.

 Andy is introduced to the library by Brooks in 1949.
-Brooks points out a Louis L'Amour section, but L'Amour's first book wasn't published until 1953, and didn't produce enough books to warrant his own section until the 1960's.
+Brooks points out a Louis L'Amour section, but L'Amour's first book under his own name wasn't published until 1953 (he had written a series of Hopalong Cassidy novels in the late 1940s under the name Tex Burns), and didn't produce enough books to warrant his own section until the 1960's.
 He was still somewhat known having written many short stories for pulp magazines, but these featured many writers and stories.
+Brooks also points out a section of Reader's Digest Condensed Books, which were first published in 1950.

 Andy's 1955 library letter carries a 1954-series 3-cent stamp, which is correct; but the letter beneath his has a 1923 series, which hadn't been issued since 1938, and the other two have just two cents in postage.